Top 10 Galacticos of Real Madrid

 2 La Liga trophies

-Ronaldo wasn't just prolific—he was iconic, transforming Madrid into a European juggernaut.
-His global brand and Ballon d’Or dominance (4 at Madrid) made him the face of modern football.
+Ronaldo transformed Madrid into a European juggernaut.
+His iconic status, combined with the global popularity of his brand, made him the face of modern football.

 2. Zinedine Zidane (2001 – €77.5M from Juventus)

-When Real Madrid shattered records to sign Zinedine Zidane, few knew he’d deliver the most iconic Champions League goal ever — the 2002 final volley against Bayer Leverkusen.
+When Real Madrid shattered records to sign Zinedine Zidane, few knew he would deliver the most iconic Champions League goal ever.

 1 Champions League